-The Audit Committee assists the Board in reviewing the adequacy and effectiveness of the risk management and internal control system in the Company.
+The Audit Committee assists the Board in reviewing the adequacy and effectiveness of the risk management and internal control system in the company.
 The Board has outsourced its internal audit functions to PKM, which reports directly to the Audit Committee.

-A description of the internal audit functions and activities of PKM during the financial year ended 30 November 2017 can be found in the Audit Committee Report as set out on pages 34 and 35 of this Annual Report.
+A description of the internal audit functions and activities of PKM during the financial year ended 30 November 2018 can be found in the Audit Committee Report as set out on page 38 to 39 of this Annual Report.